(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-This shrub should only be grown in full sunlight.
-It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
+This plant does best in full sun to partial shade.
+It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
-It is not particular as to soil type or pH.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+It is not particular as to soil type, but has a definite preference for alkaline soils, and is able to handle environmental salt.
+It is somewhat tolerant of urban pollution.
+This species is native to parts of North America.
+It can be propagated by division.